ku-sldg/plih/_simple/2-Testing-AE.md

      return (Plus s t)
 ```

 If we do the same thing with `genMinusSecond` we will now generate arbitrary `AE` terms.
 Unfortunately, those arbitrary `AE` terms are of *arbitrary size*.
-Mathematically this is perfectly fine as really big things don't bother us in the symbolic world.
+Mathematically this is perfectly fine as huge things don't bother us in the symbolic world.
 Pragmatically this is not perfectly fine as `genAEFirst` can now generate arbitrarily huge test cases.
 If you want to see what this does, use `sample` to generate a few test cases and be prepared to terminate your Haskell process!

 How do we make our generator for `AE` not go into the weeds generating huge test cases?
 The easiest way is to add a size limit to the `AE` generator function by adding a size parameter to `genAE` that is decremented on each call to `genAE`.